It’s become a common myth that the Abarth engine requires an uprated actuator to make good power – this simply isn’t true.

 * An actuator replacement will make more power safely if the original actuator is faulty

-* This article is aimed at addressing the misunderstanding surrounding modifying the Abarth, not slating a product.
+* This article addresses the misunderstanding surrounding modifying the Abarth, not slating a product.
 It doesn’t matter who makes the actuator – the results will be the same!

 What does an actuator actually do?